Basically, we will never have an unhappy customer.

 Please remember, tho ... we recommend wearing wool base layers (or no base layers).
 If you are not happy with your field test, you are welcome to a refund regardless of conditions or how you tested.
 But if you don't wear wool under your WeatherWool, then you have not really seen what wool can do.
 Many people are so used to wearing base layers of synthetics or cotton they don't realize those materials can severely compromise the performance of any outerwear.
 Even large companies known for their synthetic outerwear are making and recommending merino wool base layers!
 We will eventually develop WeatherWool base layers, but until then, our sister company, Alex Outdoors, may be able to help.
 We're too busy with WeatherWool to do much of anything else, and so we are closing out all inventory on Alex Outdoors ... whatever is still available is offered at bargain prices.

 As for testing WeatherWool ... we recommend you wear the wool in all kinds of conditions, activities and social settings.
-We hear almost daily from people who tell us things like "I didn't think the wool would work for XXX, but it did!".
+We hear regularly from people who tell us things like "I didn't think the wool would work for XXX, but it did!".
 We're not suggesting you take chances with your safety, but try wearing the wool when you think it's going to be too warm, too cold, too wet, etc. Indoors as well as outdoors.
 You'll likely be pleasantly surprised.
 Most people can go from hiking at 20F/-7C to a nice restaurant without needing to take off their WeatherWool.

 Also, most people buy WeatherWool thinking about outdoor activities, and often automatically assume the wool is not appropriate for social settings.
 But we've done a lot of testing in shopping malls, business settings, social gatherings and even church and weddings.